AarushSharmaa/College-Website/README.md

 # College Website

-I have made a responsive web app with the help of a Youtube Tutorial.
+I have made a responsive web app with the help of a Youtube Tutorial to enhance my understanding of HTML and CSS.

 ## Tech Stack

-HTML and CSS
+HTML, CSS and PHP (used for retrieving contact form data)

 ## What it contains ?